 Laura Burnett has a kind of optimism that is hard to miss.
 Warm and talkative, she isn’t shy about sharing her story.
-And like most cancer journeys, Laura’s seems filled with far fewer highs than it does lows.
-From an aggressive diagnosis, to disappointing test results, to unexpected setbacks, Laura recounts the details of what she’s experienced over the past year, quickly and honestly.
+From an aggressive diagnosis, to disappointing test results, to unexpected setbacks, Burnett recounts the details of what she experienced during her cancer treatment.

 “It has been challenging,” she said, “but I knew I just had to keep moving forward.
 I know how quickly my team moved made all the difference in the world.”

-In a story like Laura’s, when test results come back saying the cancer is aggressive and immediate surgery isn’t an option, decisions must be made — and sometimes, timing is everything.
+In a story like Burnett’s, when test results come back saying the cancer is aggressive and immediate surgery isn’t an option, decisions must be made — and sometimes timing is everything.

 From diagnosis to treatment

 It was July 18, 2016.
-Laura, the Associate Director of Clinic Operations for MU Health Care, was sitting at work when she reached across her desk and felt a pain in her chest.
+Burnett, a Boonville resident and the director of patient scheduling and telecommunication for MU Health Care, was sitting at work when she reached across her desk and felt a pain in her chest.
 It was painful enough that it caught her attention.
 She put her hand to her chest and discovered what felt like a bump under her skin.
 She told herself she’d wait until the next day to see if it was still there before getting concerned.
 The next morning, when the bump hadn’t changed, she called her doctor.

-The following week, Laura received a diagnosis: It was cancer.
-A PET scan showed definite cancer in her lymph nodes in her chest and questionable cancer on her neck and aorta.
-It was aggressive, she said, and Laura’s health care team needed to act fast.
+The next week, she received a diagnosis: It was cancer.
+A PET scan showed definite cancer in lymph nodes in her chest and questionable cancer by her aorta.
+It was aggressive, and her health care team needed to act fast.

-“That was a Monday when I first discovered the bump,” Laura remembers.
+“That was a Monday when I first discovered the bump,” Burnett said.
 “The diagnostic was on the following Friday.
 By Tuesday, I met with the oncologist.”

-Because Laura’s form of cancer was so aggressive, surgery wasn’t her best option.
+Because her form of cancer was so aggressive, surgery wasn’t her best option.
 She needed chemo first to reduce the size of the tumors.

 “So Wednesday, I was getting a port, and Thursday I started chemo,” she said.
 “That’s 11 days from me finding it to starting treatment.”

-What followed were 16 chemo treatments, which Laura finished on Dec.
-22. It was also during that time when Laura’s medical team set her up with genetic testing to see if she carried the BRCA1 and BRCA2 genes, an inherited gene mutation that increases the risk of developing breast and ovary cancer.
-When her test came back positive, Laura’s next step in treatment came quickly.
+What followed were 16 chemo treatments, which she finished on Dec.
+22, 2016.
+It was also during that time when Burnett’s medical team set her up with genetic testing to see if she carried the BRCA1 and BRCA2 genes, an inherited gene mutation that increases the risk of developing breast and ovarian cancer.
+When her test came back positive, Burnett’s next step in treatment came quickly.

-On Jan.
-25, Laura had another PET scan.
-A little more than six months since her diagnosis, she was cancer free.
+Twenty days later, Burnett had another PET scan.
+A little more than six months since her diagnosis, she was cancer-free.

 ‘I call it my triathlon’

-Laura decided to continue with radiation even after receiving the clear PET scan “because if there was even one bad cell left, the radiation would take care of it.”
-She completed radiation on March 24.
+Burnett decided to continue with radiation even after receiving the clear PET scan “because if there was even one bad cell left, the radiation would take care of it.”
+She completed radiation on March 24, 2017.

-“I never thought negative,” she said.
-“I only thought positive.
+“I never allowed myself to have negative thoughts,” she said.
+“I remained positive.
 I knew I had it, but I was going to beat it.
-I did everything they [my cancer care team] asked me to do, followed all the rules and had great results because of that.”
+I did everything they asked me to do, followed all the rules and had great results because of that.”

-Now on the other side of treatment, Laura said she has a new appreciation for what others go through on their cancer journeys.
+Now on the other side of treatment, Burnett said she has a new appreciation for what others go through on their cancer journeys.
 She’s learned more about herself, too.

 “You never know how strong you are until you go through something like this,” she said.
 “I call it my triathlon: chemo, surgery and radiation.
 During treatment, people would often ask me what was next, and I would say that I’m only focused on today — focus on today, then I’ll get through the next step.
-And I did — and I’m so blessed.”
+I did, and I’m so blessed.”